 A thick black pepper glaze sticks to every piece of chicken and green bean and gives just the right amount of heat for this easy Asian-style dinner.
 Done in 30 minutes or less, this includes your protein, veggie and carb.
-The unique heat and flavor of the sauce utilizes one of the unsung ingredient heros: simple black pepper.
+The unique heat and flavor of the sauce utilizes one of the unsung ingredient heroes: simple black pepper.
 The lovely color of the sauce elevates your weeknight dinner.
 This Gluten Free Black Pepper Chicken & Green Beans is free of these allergens: gluten/wheat, dairy, egg, peanut, tree nut and has a soy free option too!

 Post contains affiliate links.